Souloutz/School-Fund-App/docs/DesignDoc.md

 >_**[Sprint 2 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._

-**Sprint 2 Code Coverage Report**
+**Sprint 2 and 3 Code Coverage Report**

-We were able to achieve 90% test coverage for this sprint.
+We were able to achieve 90% test coverage for both sprints 2 and 3.
 ![Tests Report](sprint2tests.png)